vaibhavjorvekar2306/KUBERNETES/README.md

 Kubernetes is a platform that can help manage containerized applications at scale.
 It has many benefits, including:

-1) Improved scalability:
+1) Improved scalability :
 Kubernetes can automatically scale up or down to meet demand, such as when there are spikes in CPU usage or memory.
 High availability: Kubernetes can help keep applications running despite challenges like failed servers, crashed containers, and traffic spikes.

-2) Resource efficiency:
+2) Resource efficiency :
 Kubernetes can help optimize hardware usage.

-3) Self-healing capabilities:
+3) Self-healing capabilities :
 Kubernetes can perform health checks and enable application self-healing.

-4) Portability:
+4) Portability :
 Kubernetes can be used across on-premises and cloud environments, making it easy to move applications between different cloud providers or data centers.

-5) Support for DevOps, Cloud, and DevSecOps practices:
+5) Support for DevOps, Cloud, and DevSecOps practices :
 Kubernetes can help businesses manage IT workloads efficiently by grouping software into a container cluster that runs on a virtualized host OS.